IBM/aspera-cli/README.md

 ╰────────────────┴─────────────────────┴───────────╯
 ```

+> [!NOTE]
-> **Note:** Option `select` filters elements from the result of command, while the `query` option gives filtering parameters to the API when listing elements.
+> Option `select` filters elements from the result of command, while the `query` option gives filtering parameters to the API when listing elements.

 In above example, the same result is obtained with option: